Update: Our Google I/O 2023 live blog is up and running. Follow along for all the big news.

 There will be an in-person event at the Shoreline Amphitheatre in Mountain View, Calif., a venue that's just down the street from Google headquarters.
 Most people will attend virtually, though since Google streams its developer conference.

-Once it's posted, the Google I/O 2023 agenda should give us a pretty good idea of what to expect from this year's event.
-However, we can already make some educated guesses about what's on tap, given Google's past announcements and rumors about the company's current plans.
+The Google I/O 2023 agenda doesn't provide any specific details about what's in store on May 10.
+But we can make some educated guesses about what's on tap, given Google's past announcements and rumors about the company's current plans.

 Google I/O 2023: Android 14